WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.2

-Length of authentication lockout window after rate limit is applied.
+How long authentication is locked after rate limiting applies.

-Defaults to 600 (10 minutes).
+An amount of seconds defaulting to 600 (10 minutes).

 .. seealso::